Package 'wisclabmisc'

 x

-a vector ages in months
+• format_year_month_age(): a numeric vector of (non-negative) ages in months.

 Details

-Ages of NA return "NA;NA".
+For format_year_month_age(), ages of NA return "NA;NA".

 This format by default is not numerically ordered.
 This means that c("2;0", "10;10", "10;9") would sort as c("10;10", "10;9", "2;0").
 The function stringr::str_sort(..., numeric = TRUE) will sort this vector correctly.